HimbeersaftLP/LibSkin/README.md

 - `skinthief.anyfilename`
     - Description: Allow picking any file name when saving or loading a skin (otherwise only the player's name is allowed)
     - Default: op
+- `skinthief.metadata`
+    - Description: Allow loading and saving skin metadata (such as geometry) as well.
+    - Default: op

 ## Additional Information